 Really it’s just an epic place to spend your time, no matter where you stay.
 You can keep yourself busy or totally relax doing nothing.
 There are some great hikes including Indian Nose, and even the walk between San Juan and San Pedro will reward you with amazing views.
 Spend as much time here as you can!

-40km north of Lake Atitlan is the town of Chichicastenango, famous for it’s twice weekly markets on Sundays and Thursdays.
+40km north of Lake Atitlan is the town of Chichicastenango, famous for its twice-weekly markets on Sundays and Thursdays.
 You can buy anything here, from spices to textiles to fried chicken.
 It’s very easy to get lost, but the locals will be willing to help point you in the right direction.

-To get here from Lake Atitlan, catch a lancha to Panajachel, ignore the expensive tourist minibuses and head to the main street, they’ll charge US$10 and the chicken buses will cost you no more than Q26 ($3.50) for the round trip.
+To get here from Lake Atitlan, catch a lancha to Panajachel, ignore the expensive tourist minibusses and head to the main street, they’ll charge US$10 one-way and the chicken buses will cost you no more than Q26 ($3.50) for the round trip.
 Take a bus to Sololá, another to Los Encuentros and a third to Chichi.

 Ask the drivers if you’re unsure, they are more than happy to help!
 You’ll probably end up sharing a seat with 3 other people, so just bring a small bag with you and a limited amount of cash.

 Stop by the beautiful Iglesia de Santo Tomás for some great photo opportunities, and then head into the winding rows of colourful stalls.
 There is a great mix of locals in their traditional Mayan clothing and sunburned tourists buying presents for friends and family back home.

 I did this day trip on my own and not once did I feel unsafe.
 The locals were so helpful when I was unsure about where I had to go, even with my broken Spanish.
 It’s definitely a place I would recommend to anyone who wants to see a little Guatemalan culture!